doublesecretagency/craft-googlemaps/docs/maps/twig-php-methods.md

 #### Returns

  - An array of data containing the complete map details.
-It is used to hydrate a map's container in the DOM.
+It will be used to hydrate a map's container in the DOM.

 ## `tag(autorender = true)`